 Battery Efficiency

-The T10’s battery efficiency was also above average for premium robot vacuums in our tests.
+The Ecovacs T10 Omni’s battery efficiency was also above average for premium robot vacuums in our evaluations.
 We measured an average of 1.8 minutes per battery percentage point lost, where the average is 1.6.
 All of that adds up to a theoretical average of 1,486 square feet per charge, which would be one of the best battery life numbers in the industry.

 Obstacle Avoidance

-Another pro is its obstacle avoidance sensors.
-One thing to note here, though, is that the T10 has a redesigned obstacle avoidance sensor suite compared to the previous X1.
+Another advantage is the T10’s obstacle avoidance sensors.
+It has a redesigned obstacle avoidance sensor suite compared to the previous X1.

-For example, the T10 does not have the lasers on the sides of the camera like with the X1, as well as some minor changes which were probably intended to keep the cost down on the T10.
+For example, the T10 does not have the lasers on the sides of the camera like the X1.
+There are also some minor changes that were probably intended to keep the cost down on the T10.
 These changes, theoretically speaking, should make the T10 less accurate than the X1 at obstacle avoidance.

-However, in our obstacle avoidance tests, we found that there wasn’t much of a difference between the T10 and X1.
+However, in our obstacle avoidance evaluations, we found that there wasn’t much of a difference between the T10 and X1.
 For example, they both scored the same nine out of a possible 12, which is, so far, the highest score we’ve seen with any of these new AI obstacle avoidance systems.
-They’re not perfect โ so far, none of them have been โ but these are some of the best scores we’ve seen, and it’s definitely better than not having it.

 RELATED: One of the Ecovacs’ competitors for premium robot vacuums is Roborock.
-See how the Roborock S8 Pro Ultra fares in our tests!
+See how the Roborock S8 Pro Ultra fares in our evaluations!

 Software and app